pvillega/old-blog-source/_posts/2015-12-10-scala-exchange-2015-day-one.md

 With these definitions we can do as we did with I18N, reducing the point of failure to `parse` (Note: you will need to see the slides/video to follow the code that generates all this, can't reproduce in this summary).

+In summary: multiple failure points increase the burden on error handling.
+Instead we want to handle all failures together, up-front.
+Use total functions and many more operations are now dafe, with more code becoming free of distracting error handling.
+We have reduced the surface of failure.

+Predictions: dependent types will be increasingly important in the future of typed languages.
+Work will be around make it easier to write.
+In Scala, error messages CAN be improved, we can have better tooling to manage them.
+Hopefully we will have more code that consists entirely of total functions, with very reduce surface for error.
+Lastly, this additional information provided by the types can offer opportunities to improve performance.

 ***

 # Lighting Talks - 1